FranceGrilles/monitoring-os/README.md

         }
 ```

-In a standard CentOS 7 configuration, $USER1$ may be set to /usr/lib64/nagios/plugins/ and $USER2$ to /var/spool/nagios/.creds
+In a standard CentOS 7 configuration, $USER1$ may be set to /usr/lib64/nagios/plugins and $USER2$ to /var/spool/nagios/.creds

-This service is created for each keystone service to monitor:
+Create a service definition for each keystone server to monitor:
 ```
 define service{
         use                     openstack-keystone-template